 Differences between Therefore and Therefor

-Therefore and therefor are two frequently used words in the English language, but they often confuse due to their similar spellings.
+Therefore vs therefor are two frequently used words in the English language, but they often confuse due to their similar spellings.
 Grammatically, therefore is an adverb that connects a cause and effect situation, while therefor is an adverb or conjunction that relates to something that has already been mentioned.
 The meaningful difference between the two is that therefore is used to indicate a conclusion while therefor is used to indicate a purpose.

 - For example, “I studied hard, therefore I earned an A” versus “I earned an A, therefor I received a scholarship.”